Polygonal and Figurate Numbers or Numbers as Shapes

 and so on for differences 3, 4, 5, ...

-Here you can have a go at finding the formulae for yourself and then press the
+Here you can have a go at finding the formulas for yourself and then press the

 buttons to reveal some hints and answers.